 So with the hinge, you are building hip strength through various ranges of motion, not isolating a specific range, and building core strength through different ranges of motion.
 And probably the most important thing is the endurance side of things.

+a.
 Kettlebell Swings Don’t Cause Back Pain

 The kettlebell swing is one of the most common ways a person will experience back pain while performing kettlebell exercises.
 While this is true, it doesn’t mean that the Swing is the cause of your pain.
 In other words, if you swing a kettlebell and experience back pain symptoms afterward, the Swing isn’t the culprit behind your discomfort.
 Rather, it’s the fact that you’re experiencing pain that causes you to think that the kettlebell swing was the cause in the first place.

-Kettlebell Exercises and Back Pain
+b.
+Kettlebell Exercises And Back Pain

 Before we get into why kettlebell workouts can help avoid back injury, we must first discuss why many people believe that they can cause back damage.
 The main culprit behind this claim is the kettlebell swing.
 When you perform this movement, you’re bringing the kettlebell from the ground to above your head.
 This can place a significant amount of pressure on the lower back.

-A Word of Caution Regarding Kettlebell Training and Your Back
+A Word Of Caution Regarding Kettlebell Training And Your Back

 As we’ve discussed, there are a couple of reasons you may experience back pain while using kettlebells.
 However, it’s important to note that, in most cases, the lifts themselves don’t cause pain.
 Instead, it’s the result of other factors.
 That being said, if you’re experiencing back pain while using kettlebells, stop what you’re doing and consult a doctor.
-This will allow them to assess your fitness routine and suggest how to proceed.
-If you experience chronic lower back pain, you should consider eliminating kettlebell training from your routine.
-After all, you don’t want to exacerbate an already serious medical condition.

 Chris Lopez: It’s good.